My HomeLab – Enterprise Hardware Running Household Workloads

 Under normal operations the system sits at around 20% CPU utilisation.
 That is with all 7 cameras streaming, object detection running, Immich indexing, WordPress serving requests, Home Assistant processing automations and OPNsense routing every packet in and out of the house.
 The machine has more headroom now than it has ever had.

-The DL380 G9 is one piece of a broader ecosystem in my garage rack. <!– IMAGE: Full rack photo showing all the gear –>
+The DL380 G9 is one piece of a broader ecosystem in my garage rack.
+My HP rack is heavy

 • Cisco Catalyst 3850 — My core switch.
 48 port PoE+ providing connectivity and power to access points and other devices throughout the house.
-Yes it is overkill for a house.
-No I do not care.
+They are really cheap, $150 to $200 will get you a dual PSU device.
+If you can get past the initial startup sound or loud sounds when its hot, I would say they are amazing value and can be incredibly quiet.

 • Ubiquiti EdgeRouter 10X [Backup] — Power Off – Used to deal with all routing, DHCP, Firewall and PPoE but was replaced by OPNsense and is unable to provide more than 350megabits per second.